bugmark/exchange/README.md

 4. Import the seed db `script/seed/import_db`

-5. Start the development dashboard `script/dev/dashboard`
+5. Start the tmux development session `script/dev/session`

-   A cheat-sheet for dashboard navigation is in `~/.tmux.conf`.
+   A cheat-sheet for tmux navigation is in `~/.tmux.conf`.

 ## Host Web Access